MuLx10/tor-bash/README.md

 # Other Dev Settings

-Change the values as per your need.
+Change the values as per your need in `torrc`.
 ```
 DataDirectory {HOME_FOLDER}/.tor
 HTTPSProxy YOUR_INSTITUTE_PROXY